Emergence of ethnic gangs

 Some motorcycle gangs require that patches must be worn on motorcycles, but cannot be worn inside a car.
 Black Power supposedly has a rule that patched members cannot wear the patch when on a bicycle.
 The patch is sacred to a member, and losing one’s patch can result in severe repercussions, including a beating and expulsion.
 Patches stolen from other gang members are thus highly prized and are often displayed in gang headquarters or sewn into the seat of a member’s pants as an insult to the former owner.
 Mongrel Mob members refuse to wear blue, and Black Power members refuse to wear red.
 In 2009, in an attempt to control gang activity, the Wanganui District Council banned certain gangs from wearing patches within the city.

 In Easter weekend 1970, in Wellington, Reitu Harris and six others formed a Māori gang they called the Black Bulls.
-The Black Bulls changed their name to Black Power in 1972 and a Black Power chapter was also established in Auckland.
+The Black Bulls changed their name to Black Power in 1971 and a Black Power chapter was also established in Auckland.
 The gang took off from 1975.
 Like its name, its symbol – the clenched fist – is inspired by the US Black Power movement, and its colours are blue and black.
 Members salute each other with a clenched fist and their main expression is ‘Yo!
 Yo!’ or ‘Yo fuck yo!’
 Members claim closer ties to Māori culture than the Mongrel Mob, although this claim is debated.
-Black Power has a loose structure, and has had a women’s section.
+Black Power has a loose structure, but is tighter than the Mongrel Mob and it has a national executive.
+It also has had a women’s section.
 Black Power has sometimes adopted a quasi-political mantle, attempting to portray itself in the media as a whānau-focused group.
 It was in this guise that, in the early 1980s, the gang managed to form a relationship with the prime minister, Robert Muldoon.

 Pacific youth gangs

-Pacific Islands gangs such as the King Cobras (formed in 1960) appeared as new generations of young Pacific men distant from home cultures grouped together.
-From the 1990s US-style teenage street gangs – self-styled ‘gangstas’ – began to appear, particularly in Auckland, modelled after the two major Los Angeles street gangs, the Crips and the Bloods.
-They have been described as ‘wannabes’ (not true youth gangs), ‘territorial gangs’, ‘unaffiliated criminal youth gangs’ and ‘affiliated criminal youth gangs’.3 They were linked to eight homicides over a two-year period during the early 2000s.
-In 2010 there were about 70 such gangs with around 1,000 members in South Auckland alone, although many have nebulous memberships and exist for only short periods.
+Pacific Island gangs such as the King Cobras (formed in the late 1950s) appeared as new generations of young Pacific men distant from home cultures grouped together.
+From the 1990s US-style teenage 'Homie' (short for 'home boy') street gangs began to appear, particularly in Auckland, modelled after the two major Los Angeles street gangs, the Crips and the Bloods.
+Although they see themselves as 'gangstas', they have been described as ‘wannabes’ (not true youth gangs), ‘territorial gangs’, ‘unaffiliated criminal youth gangs’ and ‘affiliated criminal youth gangs’.3 With time, however, they have become increasingly sophisticated and violent.
+They were linked to eight homicides over a two-year period during the early 2000s.
+In 2018 there were about 70 such gangs with around 1,000 members in South Auckland alone, although many have nebulous memberships and exist for only short periods.